bondy-io/bondy_docs/docs/reference/wamp_api/ticket.md

     },
     expires_at: {
         type: "string",
-        description: "Identifies the expiration time (a timestamp in seconds) on or after which the ticket MUST NOT be accepted for processing.
+        description: "Identifies the expiration time, measured in seconds, on or after which the ticket MUST NOT be accepted for processing.
 The processing of this attribute requires that the current date/time MUST be before the value assigned to this attribute.
-Bondy considers a small leeway of 2 mins by default",
+Bondy considers a small leeway of 2 minutes by default.",
         mutable: false,
         required: false
     },